 Meaning: 1) first in time or place – Strong’s Concordance

 Protos is not part of a numbering system as no second or third listed.
 Simon is “the first [in time], the one called “firstborn” [of the Gospel of Christ] from whose belly now flows rivers of living water.
-Peter’s confession is unique, the direct result of Divine Revelation as confirmed by his confession being the only one causing a Makarism blessing from Jesus (Mt.
+Peter’s confession is unique, the direct result of Divine Revelation to him and Jesus confirms this event is special declaring in a Makarism how blessed Peter is (Mt.
 16:17)

 16. And Simon Peter answered and said, Thou art the Christ, the Son of the living God.